EseteEyesus/MyTodo/README.md

 Dark Mode
 Toggle dark mode by clicking the moon/sun icon (if implemented).
 Uses Tailwind CSS dark: variant.

-License
-MIT License

-Author
-Your Name - your.email@example.com

-yaml
-Copy code

----

-# How to add your project to GitHub

 1. **Initialize Git (if not already):**